jeffreyyoung/metabase_custom/docs/contributing.md

 Once a feature is tagged [Help Wanted](https://github.com/metabase/metabase/labels/Help%20Wanted), it is considered ready to be built.
 A core team member (or you, awesomely helpful person that you are) can start working on it.

-If you're building something that users will see in Metabase, please refer to the [Style Guide](https://localhost:3000/_internal) while running the development environment to learn how and when to use various Metabase UI elements.
+If you're building something that users will see in Plena Data, please refer to the [Style Guide](https://localhost:3000/_internal) while running the development environment to learn how and when to use various Metabase UI elements.

 Once one or more people have started to work on a feature, it should be marked [In Progress](https://github.com/metabase/metabase/labels/In%20Progress).
 Once there is a branch+some code, a pull request is opened, linked to the feature + any issues that were pulled together to inform the feature.